sanctuarycomputer/style/README.md

 ##  CSS Composability Style

 It is important to write verbose HTML over verbose CSS.
 Think of your CSS like little Lego bricks, rather than complex, hard-to-find identities.
-As of recent, we adopted the utility-first CSS framework [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes in a functional way.
-Tailwind is packed with classes like `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
+As of recent, we adopted a utility-first CSS framework called [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes in a functional way.
+Tailwind is bundled with many utility classes like: `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 These utility classes can be used to build any design directly in our mark up.
-Let's compare two  approaches to writing CSS: **The Functional Way: Tailwind** and **Pure Semantic CSS**
+ To demonstrate the advantages of using Tailwind, lets compare the two approaches of **Using Tailwind** to writing  **Pure semantic CSS**

 <br>